This course is now full for 2023. Email admissions@marjon.ac.uk if you would like to enquire for 2024.

-Qualify as a primary school teacher with the option to specialise in supporting pupils who have extra learning needs.
+Qualify as a primary school teacher and specialise in supporting pupils who have extra learning needs.

 Postgraduate Taught Experience Survey, 2020